alijr2018/github-setup/README.md

 setting up github with just few steps in linux (Debian,ubuntu)(for now -_-)

 #1/
-vim setup.sh (to put your username and email) you can use nano or other just by replace "vim" with your editpr (nano,..)
+vim setupgit.sh (to put your username and email) you can use nano or other just by replace "vim" with your editpr (nano,..)

 #2/
-./setup.sh
+./setupgit.sh